Type 035 submarine: Exports

+Bangladesh

 The Bangladesh Navy ordered two off the shelf Type 035G submarines from China in 2013 worth $203 million.
 The boats underwent refit in China and delivery was made on 14 November 2016.
 They are the Bangladesh Navy's first submarines.
 The names and pennant numbers of the submarines are (S 161) and (S 162) respectively.
 They were commissioned on 12 March 2017.

+Myanmar

+The Myanmar Navy commissioned its sole Type 035B Class submarine - the UMS Minye Kyaw Htin - which was formerly in Chinese Service and handed over after Myanmar's acquisition of a Kilo Class Submarine from India.
+It has been deployed in training exercises since.

 Accident

 In April 2003, the Type 035 class submarine suffered a mechanical failure that killed all 70 crew members on board during an exercise in the Yellow Sea between North Korea and China's Shandong Province.
 It was one of China's worst peacetime military disasters.
 The PLA Navy's Commander Shi Yunsheng and Political Commissar Yang Huaiqing were both dismissed as a result of the accident.